Jscherbe/frontend/mcp-server/README.md

 ## Building a Provider (For Library Authors)

-If you are creating a new package within the ULU ecosystem, you must generate a `data.json` file that conforms to the schema.
+If you are creating a new package within the ULU ecosystem, you must generate a `data.json` file that conforms to the Task-Driven schema.

-To prevent bloating this runtime engine, the build-time parsing utilities (SassDoc/JSDoc) are maintained in separate dual-purpose documentation generators (e.g., `@ulu/docs-sass`, `@ulu/docs-js`).
+To prevent bloating this runtime engine, the build-time parsing utilities (SassDoc/JSDoc) are maintained in separate dual-purpose documentation generators.
 Use those tools during your library's build step to output the required `snippets`, `configuration`, `reference`, and `guides` objects.